MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-This training session will give you the knowledge required to understand fully an AWS Service.
-You might not be an expert yet, but you will be comfortable with what you have learned.
-If this is of interest to you, these training sessions bring you one step closer to becoming a Certified Solutions Architect.
+The AWS Training Package will give you a good understanding of the AWS service you have chosen to cover.
+It will not be a hands on lab, but some configuration will be covered.
+This class can bring you one step closer to an AWS Certification.
 </h5>

 <div class="br-01">